pl12133/tinymce-docs/advanced/contributing-docs.md

 title_nav:         // Descriptive title for the navigation bar, if omitted nav defaults to title field.
 description_short: // Short description for the grid layouts.
 description:       // Detailed description at page level for the header section under the title.
-keywords:          // Space-separated list of keywords in the content.
 ---
 ```